Shimoniarora/AtliQ-Business-Insight-360/README.md

 **Project Overview:**

-The company specializes in manufacturing and supplying hardware such as PCs, mice, printers, etc., to numerous global companies.
-Notable clients include Croma, Amazon, Neptune, Staples, Walmart, and more.
+The company specializes in manufacturing and supplying hardware such as PCs, mouse, printers, etc., to numerous global companies.
 AtliQ caters to two types of customers—physical stores and e-commerce platforms.
 AltiQ Hardware, experiencing significant growth, is adopting PowerBi analytics to stay ahead in the market and guide data-driven decisions across finance, sales, marketing, and supply chain areas.

 **Problem Statement:**

-AtliQ Hardware faces challenges in Latin America.
-Previous decisions relied on surveys and intuition using MS Excel.
 With growth, the company seeks a Data Analyst to harness abundant data for accurate decision-making, marking a shift towards informed strategies.

 **Project Execution Steps :**